The productivity paradox

 To browse these sites, use a dedicated device like an iPad instead.

 When you need to get work done, remove that device from the room.

-I haven't found a good site-blocking tool for Safari.
-If you need to disable Safari on a Mac, use:
+If you want to disable Safari on a Mac entirely, use:

 sudo chmod ogu-rx /Applications/Safari.appand to re-enable it:

 I love gaming.